Particular/docs.particular.net/samples/scheduling/hangfire/sample.md

 ## Running the project

  1. Start both the Scheduler and Receiver projects.
- 1. At startup Scheduler will schedule a message send to Receiver every minute.
+ 1. At startup Scheduler will schedule sending a message to Receiver every minute.
  1. Receiver will handle the message.